-The ongoing COVID-19 pandemic has resulted and continues to result in significant financial market volatility and uncertainty in recent months.
+The COVID-19 pandemic and its ongoing effects has resulted and continues to result in significant financial market volatility and uncertainty in recent months.
 In addition, U.S. and global markets are experiencing volatility and disruption following the escalation of geopolitical tensions and the ongoing military conflict between Russia and Ukraine.